openstack/ceilometer/releasenotes/source/mitaka.rst

 .. releasenotes/notes/support-lbaasv2-polling-c830dd49bcf25f64.yaml @ e6fa0a84d1f7a326881f3587718f1df743b8585f

 - Neutron API is not designed to be polled against.
-When polling against Neutron is enabled, Ceilometer's polling agents may generage a significant load against the Neutron API.
+When polling against Neutron is enabled, Ceilometer's polling agents may generate a significant load against the Neutron API.
 It is recommended that a dedicated API be enabled for polling while Neutron's API is improved to handle polling.

 Upgrade Notes